 Purchase Proper Shoes

 Shoes wear out after 500 miles of use.
-Replace your shoes annually or more often if you run frequently and long distances.
+Replace your shoes annually or more often if you run more frequently.
 Here are guidelines for purchasing proper running shoes:

 Go to a reputable running store